PrincessRTFM/WoLua/docs/queue.md

 - **Arguments to queued functions are evaluated when _queued_, not when _called_.** This is a function of the lua runtime.
 Queueing a function call necessarily evaluates all of the arguments being queued with it, and then _those_ values are handed to WoLua to queue.
 If you, eg, mix `Game.Player.Target` and strings using placeholders like `<t>`, output may break if the player changes targets.
 You should also ensure _in the queued function_ that any [entity wrappers](entity.md) passed as arguments are still valid, as the entity in question may have left the zone.

+- **All script queues are cleared when logging out of a character.** Script queues ignore actions while not logged into a character, and automatically clear all actions when logging out or shutting down, to avoid dangling actions that attempt to execute during an invalid game state, or on a different character than initially started them.
+Depending on run time, it would otherwise be possible to start an RP macro, log out, log in on a _different_ character, and have the macro continue attempting to perform emotes or send messages.
+It's also possible that scripts not specifically written with mid-run logouts in mind could crash and require a script reload, if the user suddenly didn't have a character or any loaded game state information.

 ## Usage
 There are only three methods relating to the action queue, and one property.
 All of them are on the top-level [Script API](script.md).